 Palmyra is a somewhat small borough located in the state of Pennsylvania.
 With a population of 7,451 people and four constituent neighborhoods, Palmyra is the 181st largest community in Pennsylvania.

-Palmyra is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Palmyra is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Palmyra is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Palmyra who work in office and administrative support (20.99%), sales jobs (12.44%), and management occupations (7.02%).
+There are especially a lot of people living in Palmyra who work in office and administrative support (19.22%), sales jobs (10.90%), and management occupations (6.27%).

 The people who call Palmyra home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Palmyra residents report their race to be White, followed by Asian.
 Important ancestries of people in Palmyra include Irish, Italian, English, and Pennsylvania German.